davidovski/project-luigi/README.md

-# OrangePeel
+# Luigi
-A java discord bot
+A chatbot for discord that displays its messages in a ouiji board format